-WHY INTENT MATTERS IN AUTHENTICITY
+WHY DOES INTENT MATTER IN AUTHENTICITY?

 Intent can fit into four scenarios:

 1) The intent is one of dominance, the I WIN, YOU LOSE scenario.
-This can be manifested as aggressive behaviours such as insults (not hidden) or manipulation (hidden).
+This can be manifested as aggressive behaviours such as insults (not hidden) or manipulation with negative intent (hidden).
 Don’t be naive in thinking that when you are trying to manipulate, it doesn’t come across that way.
 You don’t have to know someone well to know when they are being genuine.
 I am sure that we can distinguish the fake smile from a real one even from total strangers.
 Positive feedback from a leader can appear less than genuine as well, especially when it is not common practice for the person giving it.
-At times, the I win, you lose scenario may simply be someone saying something in anger, but acting out in anger or even being controlling, distances you from being authentic.
+At times, the I win, you lose scenario may simply show up as someone saying something in anger, but acting out in anger or even being controlling, distances you from being authentic.

 Unfortunately, individuals displaying aggressive or manipulative behaviour consistently may have issues that run much deeper than what could be addressed here.
 They can sometimes even fall into a second scenario: